-The Psychedelia Podcast takes a fresh look at the world of psychedelics, listening to the stories of people both in the psychedelic fringe and in mainstream society.
-We want to share how psychedelics are impacting the lives of people from all walks of life,
+The Third Wave Podcast takes a fresh look at the world of psychedelics, listening to the stories of people both in the psychedelic fringe and in mainstream society.
+We want to share how psychedelics are impacting the lives of people from all walks of life.

 By revealing and unraveling the vast range of psychedelic experiences, we plan to explore various aspects of psychedelia.